Particular/docs.particular.net/previews/cosmosdb/transactions.md

 Once a behavior is introduced to identify the partition key for a given message, it is possible to share a Cosmos DB [TransactionalBatch](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.transactionalbatch?view=azure-dotnet) between both the Saga persistence and business data.
 The shared `TransactionalBatch` can then be used to persist document updates for both concerns atomically.

+NOTE: The shared [`TransactionalBatch`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.transactionalbatch?view=azure-dotnet) will not perform any actions when [`ExecuteAsync()`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.transactionalbatch.executeasync?view=azure-dotnet) is called.
+This allows NServiceBus to safely manage the unit of work. `ExecuteAsync` does not need to be called within the handler.

+### Within a handler method using `IMessageHandlerContext`

 To use the shared `TransactionalBatch` in a message handler:

 snippet: CosmosDBHandlerSharedTransaction

-NOTE: The shared [`TransactionalBatch`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.transactionalbatch?view=azure-dotnet) will not perform any actions when [`ExecuteAsync()`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.transactionalbatch.executeasync?view=azure-dotnet) is called.
-This allows NServiceBus to safely manage the unit of work. `ExecuteAsync` does not need to be called within the handler.

 #### Testing

 The `TestableCosmosSynchronizedStorageSession` class in the `NServiceBus.Testing` namespace has been provided to facilitate [testing a handler](/nservicebus/testing/) that utilizes the shared transaction feature.

+### With dependency injection

+For custom types that require access to the shared `TransactionalBatch`:

+snippet: TransactionalBatchRegisteredWithDependencyInjectionResolvedInCustomType

+And alternatively to using the the extension method `IMessageHandlerContext.SynchronizedStorageSession.GetSharedTransactionalBatch()`:

+snippet: TransactionalBatchRegisteredWithDependencyInjectionResolvedInHandler